Last updated on May 20, 2024

 Recommended Requirements

 When you see these specs, MTG Arena suddenly pales in comparison.
-Not too surprising, but it’s interesting to notice that MTGA asks considerably more of your PC/laptop than the other leading competitors in its own playing field it.
+Not too surprising, but it’s interesting to notice that MTGA asks considerably more of your PC/laptop than the other leading competitors in its own playing field.
 When you then put it up against some big titles, though, you realize that it doesn’t really ask too much of your computer.

 Conclusion?
 You don’t need to go all out on a rig if all you want to do is play MTG Arena.
 Speaking of rigs, let’s fire up those engines and get to some examples.